- 1 beef top sirloin steak (3/4 inch thick and 1 pound)

 - 2 ounces sliced reduced-fat Swiss cheese, cut into thin strips

 - Preheat broiler.
 Place steak on a broiler pan; sprinkle with pepper.
 Broil 4 in. from heat 7 minutes.
-Meanwhile, in a small bowl, mix vinegar and steak sauce.
+Meanwhile, mix vinegar and steak sauce.

 - Turn steak; drizzle with 1 tablespoon vinegar mixture.
-Broil 4-6 minutes longer or just until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Broil just until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°), 4-6 minutes.

 - Remove steak to a cutting board; let stand 5 minutes.
 Cut steak into 1/4-in. slices; return to broiler pan, arranging slices close together.
 Drizzle slices with remaining vinegar mixture; top with cheese.
-Broil 30-60 seconds longer or just until cheese is melted.
+Broil just until cheese is melted, 30-60 seconds.
 Yield: 4 servings.

 Full-Bodied Red Wine